bemusic/bemuse/docs/users-music-server.md

 SoX is a tool to process and convert audio files.
 Bemuse tools uses it to convert the keysounds into a web-friendly format.

-Windows users should list SoX in their System PATH by going to Control Panel\>System and Security\>System\>Advanced System Setitngs\>Environment Variables or by setting the PATH variable in CMD.
+Windows users should list SoX in their System PATH by going to `Control Panel > System and Security > System > Advanced System Settings > Environment Variables` or by setting the PATH variable in CMD.

-Please see TechNet documentation for more info:
+Please see TechNet documentation for more info:<br>
 <https://technet.microsoft.com/en-us/library/bb490963.aspx?f=255&MSPPError=-2147217396>

 ### QuickTime and qaac (Windows only)

 Mac OS X already comes with QuickTime and a command-line M4A encoder.
 Windows, on the other hand, does not.
-Therefore, Windows users needs to install [qaac](https://sites.google.com/site/qaacpage/).
+Therefore, Windows users need to install [qaac](https://sites.google.com/site/qaacpage/).
 It is a command to convert audio files into MP4 audio (AAC) for browsers that doesn't support OGG.
 Currently, Bemuse Tools looks for the 32-bit executable for qaac; don't just install the 64-bit executable.

-Windows users should list qaac in their System PATH by going to Control Panel\>System and Security\>System\>Advanced System Setitngs\>Environment Variables or by setting the PATH variable in CMD.
+Windows users should list qaac in their System PATH by going to `Control Panel > System and Security > System > Advanced System Setitngs > Environment Variables` or by setting the PATH variable in CMD.

-Please see TechNet documentation for more info:
+Please see TechNet documentation for more info:<br>
 <https://technet.microsoft.com/en-us/library/bb490963.aspx?f=255&MSPPError=-2147217396>

 ## Installing Bemuse Tools